-Anthony Scaramucci is known as the ill-fated Director of Communications for President Trump.
+Anthony Scaramucci is known as the ill-fated Director of Communications for former President Donald Trump.
 He was relieved of the office after only 11 days.
 Scaramucci is a graduate of Harvard Law School, a former Goldman Sachs banker, and the founder of SkyBridge Capital.

-Scaramucci’s net worth is often estimated at $200 million, but that might be based on reports of him selling his stake in SkyBridge Capital—a deal that fell through in 2018.
+Scaramucci’s net worth is often estimated at $200 million, but that might be based on reports of him selling his stake in SkyBridge Capital — a deal that fell through in 2018.

-How Anthony Scaramucci made his money.
+How did Anthony Scaramucci make his money?

 Before his brief political stint, Scaramucci worked at Goldman Sachs and later founded hedge fund SkyBridge Capital.
 He also hosted a Fox Business financial show, Wall Street Week.
 Scaramucci was a co-founder of the financial services company Oscar Capital Management.